Laurence Vincent Lapointe: Career

 Laurence Vincent Lapointe first made her name on the international scene in 2010 when she won a pair of gold medals in the C-1 200m and C-2 500m at the ICF World Championships.
 She repeated those results at the 2011 and 2013 World Championships.
 Also in 2013, she became the first-ever U-23 world champion in the C-1 200m.
 In 2014, she won her fourth straight world title in the C-1 200m in world record time of 46.419 seconds.
 Vincent Lapointe returned to the top of the world championship podium in 2017, winning C-1 200m gold and C-2 500m gold with Katie Vincent.

 At the first World Cup of the 2018 season, Vincent Lapointe set another C-1 200m world record with a time of 44.504.
 She and Vincent also put their names on the C-2 500m world record with a time of 1:53.513.
 Vincent Lapointe capped the year by winning her sixth world title in the C-1 200m and fifth world title in the C-2 500m.
 In 2019, she tested positive for traces of ligandrol.
 The top athlete denied knowingly taking a forbidden substance that resulted in her suspension from competition.
-In January 2020, the ICF accepted Lapointe’s evidence which supported that she was the victim of third-party contamination of bodily fluids from her former boyfriend, a former athlete who took the substance, and cleared her retroactively of all charges to return to training and competition.
+In January 2020, the ICF accepted Lapointe’s evidence which supported that she was the victim of third-party contamination of bodily fluids from her former boyfriend, a sports enthusiast, who took the substance, and cleared her retroactively of all charges to return to training and competition.

-She went on to win silver and bronze medals at the 2020 Summer Olympics in Tokyo in the C-1 200 m and C-2 500 m events, after years of lobbying for women to be able to compete in her sport at the Olympic Games.
+She went on to win silver and bronze medals at the Tokyo 2020 Summer Olympics,in 2021, in the C-1 200 m and C-2 500 m events, after years of lobbying for women to be able to compete in her sport at the Olympic Games.
 In 2022 she retired from competition, saying she had achieved "everything I had wanted to do by going to the Olympic Games."

 She has a bachelor's degree in Biomedical Sciences from Université de Montréal.